SAP/luigi/docs/luigi-container.md

 ## Example

 1. You can find a Luigi Container example on [GitHub](https://github.com/SAP/luigi/tree/main/container).
-First, first clone the Luigi repository if you haven't already done so:
+First, clone the Luigi repository if you haven't already done so:

 ```bash
 git clone git@github.com:SAP/luigi.git